CF201Group2/.github/profile/README.md

 # SecureStore Tech
-- Your IT Managed Service Provider of choice for your most challenging automation needs!
+- Your IT Support/Managed Service Provider of choice for your most challenging automation needs!

 ## Team Members
 ### Juan Maldonado